Risto Siilasmaa: Literature

-Paranoid optimist, by Catherine Fredman and Risto Siilasmaa, 2018: In Transforming Nokia, Chairman of the Board Risto Siilasmaa offers his firsthand account of the company’s dramatic fall and astonishing turnaround.
+Transforming Nokia: Paranoid Optimist, by Catherine Fredman and Risto Siilasmaa, 2018: In Transforming Nokia, Chairman of the Board Risto Siilasmaa offers his firsthand account of the company’s dramatic fall and astonishing turnaround.
 He reveals the reasons for its collapse and how other leaders can avoid the same fate.
 He shares the survival strategies and change-management methods he learned by leading people through crisis and steering the company through its wrenching reinvention.
 And he explains how the power of paranoid optimism and the precepts of what he calls “Entrepreneurial Leadership” enable leaders to build sustainable success.